markgw/uh-nlp2021/docs/week2/index.md

 > **Submit your answer**

-## Exercise 2: Evaluation of a POS tagger
+## Exercise 3: Evaluation of a POS tagger

-In exercises 2.1-3, we evaluate a POS tagger based on a hidden Markov model (HMM), which you implemented on Day 3.

-Today, we will again use the Penn Treebank corpus that you used yesterday.
+In this exercise, we will use the Penn Treebank corpus provided by NLTK to obtain POS annotations, as gold standard:
-You will already have downloaded yesterday using:

 ````python
 import nltk
 nltk.download('treebank')
 ````

-We use 80% of sentences for training, and the remaining 20% for testing.
+We will use 80% of sentences for training, and the remaining 20% for testing.
 The following code splits the corpus of sentences into training and test sentences, and assigns test tokens and the correct tags into separate lists.

-Train the HMM with `training_sents`, as in exercise 2 of Day 3.
-Download [ass5utils.py](ass5utils.py) into the same directory as your source code.
+Download [ass5utils.py](ass5utils.py) into the same directory as your source code, then run the below code to train the HMM with `training_sents`:

 ````python
 from nltk.corpus import treebank